Novel technology turns inflammation on and off, affecting body clock in mice

 Inflammation, which is the root cause of autoimmune disorders including arthritis, Type 1 diabetes, irritable bowel syndrome and Crohn’s disease, has unexpected effects on body clock function and can lead to sleep and shiftwork-type disorders, according to a new study published in the journal Genes & Development.

 The study used a new technology — a genetic switch — to turn inflammation on and off in genetically modified mouse models.
-When researchers deactivated inflammation, the mouse was unable to tell what time it was and was unable to keep an intact rest-activity cycle.
+When scientists deactivated inflammation, the mouse was unable to tell what time it was and was unable to keep an intact rest-activity cycle.

 In addition to this new technology, the study was novel because, for the first time, scientists saw a genetic link between what causes inflammation and what controls the body’s clock.